bigape-2015/ArmA3_Wasteland.Stratis/README.md

 Please read the notes regarding extDB/iniDB below if you intend to use this fork.

-*Wasteland.Chernarus* by Team Wasteland!
+*Wasteland.Stratis* by Team Wasteland!
 ===================
-Modified by TOPARMA.com
+Modified by shizweak.es

-We are looking for active coders to take over our mission to support community ideas further than what Team Wasteland has on it's current roadmap.
-TOParma is a new community that thrives off self-sustaining support.

-Notes about our fork:
-* We do not use iniDB, iniDB code may not be updated or merged.
-* We use extDB, initially provided by @Torndeco.

-We are not a support team.
-We are a community that enjoys playing arma and saw fit to modify our own A3Wasteland mission file.

-TOParma ArmA 3 Wasteland is a harsh survival sandbox mission where 2 teams and independent players fight for survival.
-Our main objective is to fight over a group of flags, which consist of 1-4 capture points.
+ArmA 3 Wasteland is a harsh survival sandbox mission where 2 teams and independent players fight for survival.

+The mission is not ready yet, so for now it's just a placeholder :)

 *Team Wasteland* collaborators: